-As an MLM entrepreneur, you've probably asked yourself at some point, “Is there any difference between direct selling and network marketing?”
+As an MLM entrepreneur, you’ve probably asked yourself at some point, “Is there any difference between direct selling and network marketing?”
 And if there is, what is it?
-These two terms are commonly used interchangeably because they both involve person-to-person sales, carried by a network of independent distributors.
+These two terms are commonly used interchangeably because they both involve person-to-person sales, carried out by a network of independent distributors.

 But when you dig a little deeper, there are some important differences between them.
 This article aims to help you understand these differences and more.